EPajares/docker-postgis/HOWTO.md

     ![alt text](http://img.empeek.net/1IPAPSZ.png)

     Please note that backup uploading to s3 storage can take a little bit more time that it extected.
-First backup can take more than 5 minutes, the following backups can be taken in incremental time, so uploading time depend on data amount.
+First backup can take more than 5 minutes, the following backups can be taken in incremental mode, so uploading time depend on data amount.

     Database restore can be taken in similar way: